-From both myself, and Councillor Christine Jones, my colleague Cabinet Member for Social Services and Flintshire Deputy leader, we express our sincere gratitude to our staff for their commitment in providing such excellent services in what continue to be very pressured times to the citizens of Flintshire.
-This was particularly evident during the heavy snow fall in March of this year, when despite the treacherous conditions, their tremendous effort and proactive planning meant that services continued with as little disruption as possible.
-Our residents were supported to stay safe, whilst our staff also maintained effective communication and information sharing on a daily basis.
+From both myself, and Councillor Christine Jones, my colleague Cabinet Member for Social Services and Deputy Leader, we express our sincere gratitude to our staff for their tremendous effort and commitment in providing such excellent services in what continues to be very pressured times to the citizens of Flintshire.

-We wish to thank our staff and all of our stakeholders for their dedication and professionalism shown towards our very positive working relationships, and their innovative approaches to developing our Services.
+We wish to thank our staff and all our stakeholders for their dedication and professionalism shown towards our very positive working relationships, and their innovative approaches to developing our Services.